Cities: Skylines: Release

 Tantalus Media assisted Paradox in porting the game to the Xbox One console and for Windows 10, which was released on 21 April 2017.
 This version includes the After Dark expansion bundled with the game, and supports all downloadable content.
 Tantalus also ported the game and the After Dark expansion for PlayStation 4, released on 15 August 2017.
 Both Xbox One and PlayStation 4 versions received physical release versions distributed by Koch Media.
 Tantalus also ported the game for the Nintendo Switch, which was released on 13 September 2018 and included the "After Dark" and "Snowfall" expansions.

 The game was built from the ground up to be friendly to player-created modifications, interfacing with Steam Workshop.
 Colossal Order found that with Cities in Motion, players had quickly begun to modify the game and expand on it.
 They wanted to encourage that behaviour in Cities: Skylines, as they recognized that modding ability was important to players and would not devalue the game.
 Within a month of the game's release, over 20,000 assets had been created in the Workshop, including modifications that enabled a first-person mode and a flying simulator.
 As of February 2020, over 200,000 user-created items were available.
 Many of these fans have been able to use crowd-funding services like Patreon to fund their creation efforts.
 Paradox, recognizing fan-supported mods, started to engage with some of the modders to create official content packs for the game starting in 2016.
 The first of these was a new set of art deco-inspired buildings created by Matt Crux.
 Crux received a portion of the sales of the content from Paradox.

 An educational version of Cities: Skylines was developed by Colossal Order in conjunction with the group TeacherGaming and released in May 2018.
 This version includes tutorials and scenarios designed for use in a classroom, as well as a means for teachers to track a student's progress.

 Remastered edition

 A remastered version of Cities: Skylines was released exclusively for PlayStation 5 and Xbox Series X/S on 15 February 2023.
 The upgraded version includes a building area of up to 25 tiles, performance enhancements and other quality of life improvements.
 The upgrade released as a free download to players who previously owned the PlayStation 4 and Xbox One versions, respectively.

 VR version

-A virtual reality adaptation of the game titled Cities: VR, developed by Fast Travel Games, was released for Meta Quest 2 on April 28, 2022 and is set for release on PlayStation VR2.
+A virtual reality adaptation of the game titled Cities: VR, developed by Fast Travel Games, was released for Meta Quest 2 on 28 April 2022 and released on PlayStation VR2.